-Hi, I am a third-year Ph.D. student in the Decentralized/Distributed Systems lab at Swiss Federal Institute of Technology, Lausanne (EPFL) advised by Prof. Bryan Ford.
-My research interests revolve around the topics in System and Network Security, Cryptographic Protocols and Distributed Systems.
+Hi, I am a fourth-year Ph.D. student in the Decentralized/Distributed Systems lab at École polytechnique fédérale de Lausanne (EPFL) advised by Prof. Bryan Ford, and a member of IC3, The Initiative For CryptoCurrencies & Contracts.
+My research interests revolve around the topics in System and Network Security, Privacy, Distributed Systems, and Smart Contracts.
 I am currently focused on improving security of software-update systems, reducing metadata leakage from encrypted data formats, and building a secure peer-to-peer collaboration platform.

 Ph.D. in Computer Science, 2015 - now